Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 The Consequences of Taking Shortcuts

-SEO issues such as structural problems and broken links are common on many sites—they won’t result in a formal penalty and are easy to correct on smaller sites.
+SEO issues such as structural problems and broken links are common on many sites—they don’t result in a formal penalty and are easy to correct on smaller sites.
 But the possible ramifications of low-quality content or manipulative strategies can be steep, from drastic drops in rankings and diminished organic traffic, to the extreme case of being completely removed from search results.
-Penalties can manifest in several ways:
+Penalties can manifest in different ways:

 • Manual penalties: These are imposed when a human reviewer at Google flags your site for violating their webmaster quality guidelines.